 Ask my close friends and family about me in water, and I bet they will vouch for me as an absolute “Water Baby”.
 My first swimming lesson that I vividly remember was when I was maybe, 5 years old and my feet would not touch the sandy floor of the sea in Abu Dhabi.
 My salty tears mingled with the sea water as I paddled my way to the shore to my mom only to be lifted again and thrown by my cousin for round ‘X”.
 Soon after, fear gave way to wonder and a new skill – that was sharpened and honed with proper swimming lessons in school.
 After that day, the sea gave me a certain thrill.

 Snorkeling was a piece of cake for me and I absolutely enjoyed it at various places – the best being at the Pink Beach in Indonesia.
 This is where I saw the best of the underwater world but sadly only from atop.
 A few skinny dives were all I could do and it was at that time I wished I could have done a dive.
 It felt so exotic and exclusive when I saw a few of my fellow bloggers head out for it.
+Upon their return, the stories of the colorful world underwater and their dives with the sharks in the Carribean left me feeling incomplete.
 I returned home only to fly out to Andamans later that year, with a mind made up to attempt my first ever scuba dive at Havelock.

 The Prep for my first scuba dive at Havelock